SkyRoads (video game)

-SkyRoads is a remake of the video game Kosmonaut developed by BlueMoon Software and released in 1993, selling internationally and getting low-cost retail (LCR) distribution deals from the U.S. to Taiwan.
+SkyRoads is a 1993 video game for MS-DOS developed by BlueMoon Software of Estonia.
+It is a remake of the 1990 video game Kosmonaut.
+It sold internationally and got low-cost retail (LCR) distribution deals from the U.S. to Taiwan.

 Gameplay

 The space bar and directional keys are used to create an easy "jump and move" motion.
 Up accelerates the ship, while down slows down the ship.
 Meters at the bottom indicate the ship's current speed, oxygen level, and fuel level.
 The meter to the left indicates the level progress, next to a grav-o-meter that describes the planet's gravity (100 is the lowest, giving a weightless feeling, and 1700 is the highest, allowing no jumping).
 The level is restarted if the ship is destroyed, runs out of fuel or oxygen, or falls off the roads.

 Certain colors on the roads indicate special properties upon contact: